R0uter/gfw_domain_whitelist/README.md

     Different port or ip, and do not lose the comma!

-As you see, `proxy` is an array, you can add most ten proxys to load balance!
-But three is good enough.
+As you see, `proxy` is an array, you can add at most ten proxies to load balance!
+Though three is good enough.

-There is one more thing you should know, load balance is domain-based load balance, so it would not accelorate video or download something.
-Also notice: do not use this feature if your proxys not speed same.
+There is one more thing you should know that load-balancing is domain-based load balance, so it would not accelorate video or download something.
+Do not use this feature if your proxies not speed same.

 PAC performance (100,000 repeat)